Reinvesting income can be a major factor in long-term returns for investors.

 Investors who receive more than their allowance must declare their income on a tax return form and pay tax on it.
 The amount you’ll have to pay depends on your tax rate, so if you’re a basic rate taxpayer, you’ll pay tax at 20%, rising to 40% if you’re a higher rate taxpayer and 45% if you’re an additional rate taxpayer.

-You should therefore keep careful records of all the notional distributions you receive, so that when you sell your holding you can work out the proportion of your sale proceeds that represents a capital gain.
-Your fund manager should issue you with a tax voucher after the end of the tax year on April 5 giving you details of all rebates, dividends and interest distributions, and any tax deducted at source on this income during the preceding tax year.
+It is important to keep careful records of all the notional distributions you receive within your Investment Account, so that when you sell your holding you can work out the proportion of your sale proceeds that represents a capital gain.

 Please bear in mind that tax rules might change in future and their effects on you depend on your individual circumstances, which can also change over time.

 Remember too that investments can fall as well as rise and you may get back less than you invested.
 Past performance is not a reliable indicator of future performance.